 The following form is intended for illustrative purposes only.
 You and your attorney can use this sample as a guide in drafting a prenuptial agreement that best protects your interests and complies with the laws in effect where you live.

-- Prospective Husband and Prospective Wife contemplate marriage in the near future and wish to establish their respective rights and responsibilities regarding each other's income and property and the income and property that may be acquired, either separately or together, during the marriage.
+Prospective Spouse 1 and Prospective Spouse 2 contemplate marriage in the near future and wish to establish their respective rights and responsibilities regarding each other's income and property and the income and property that may be acquired, either separately or together, during the marriage.

-- Prospective Husband and Prospective Wife have made a full and complete disclosure to each other of all of their financial assets and liabilities, as more fully set forth in the accompanying Financial Statements, attached hereto as Exhibits A and B.
+Prospective Spouse 1 and Prospective Spouse 2 have made a full and complete disclosure to each other of all of their financial assets and liabilities, as more fully set forth in the accompanying Financial Statements, attached hereto as Exhibits A and B.

-Except as otherwise provided below, Prospective Husband and Prospective Wife waive the following rights:
+Except as otherwise provided below, Prospective Spouse 1 and Prospective Spouse 2 waive the following rights:

-- Both Prospective Husband and Prospective Wife are represented by separate and independent legal counsel of their own choosing.
+Both Prospective Spouse 1 and Prospective Spouse 2 are represented by separate and independent legal counsel of their own choosing.

-- Both Prospective Husband and Prospective Wife have separate income and assets to independently provide for their own respective financial needs.
+Both Prospective Spouse 1 and Prospective Spouse 2 have separate income and assets to independently provide for their own respective financial needs.

-- This agreement constitutes the entire agreement of the parties and may be modified only in a writing executed by both Prospective Husband and Prospective Wife.
+This agreement constitutes the entire agreement of the parties and may be modified only in a writing executed by both Prospective Spouse 1 and Prospective Spouse 2.

 I HAVE READ THE ABOVE AGREEMENT, I HAVE TAKEN TIME TO CONSIDER ITS IMPLICATIONS, I FULLY UNDERSTAND ITS CONTENTS, I AGREE TO ITS TERMS, AND I VOLUNTARILY SUBMIT TO ITS EXECUTION.

 Marriage laws are changing constantly.
 If you have a question about prenuptial agreements in your state, you may wish to contact a family law attorney for assistance.
 A good lawyer can advise you about the laws and help you write a well-drafted premarital agreement.
 Plus it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-Most offer free consultations, so your first step should be to contact an experienced family law attorney near you for some peace of mind.
+Find the right family law attorney near you for some peace of mind.